erusin12/dataProject1/README.md

 ## Setup:
 - Import the dataset containing Baltimore Police Department arrest records
-- Clean and prepare the data by removing duplicates, missing values, and outlier detection techniques
+- Clean and prepare the data by removing duplicates, missing values, and outliers
-- Conduct exploratory data analysis to gain insight into trends, distributions, and patterns
+- Conduct exploratory data analysis to gain insight into trends, distributions and patterns
-- Analyze the effect of different factors on the number of police department arrests
+- Group the arrest records according to their charge codes and investigate the distribution of charges throughout the year
-- Group the arrest records according to their charge codes and investigate the distribution of charges throughout the year -Compare the prevalence of certain types of arrests
+- Compare the prevalence of certain types of arrests

 ---